EricJMarti/inventory-hunter/README.md

 ## Requirements

-- Raspberry Pi (alternatively, you can use an always-on PC)
+- Raspberry Pi 2 or newer (alternatively, you can use an always-on PC or Mac)
 - [Docker](https://www.docker.com/) ([tutorial](https://phoenixnap.com/kb/docker-on-raspberry-pi))

 You will also need one of the following: